ArcticAkuma/roboRecon/README.md

 ### Project Overview
 This repository is part of a minor-level university project focused on the implementation of an autonomous RC car.
 The primary goal of the project is to design and build a self-driving RC car equipped with Simultaneous Localization and Mapping (SLAM) and navigation capabilities.
-The implementation utilizes ROS1 Noetic running locally on an NVIDIA Jetson Nano Xavier.<p>
+The implementation utilizes [ROS1 Noetic](http://wiki.ros.org/noetic) running locally on an [NVIDIA Jetson Nano Xavier NX](https://www.nvidia.com/de-de/autonomous-machines/embedded-systems/jetson-xavier-nx/).<p>

-Due to hardware-limitations this implementation is designed to function with a single sensor: the Intel RealSense D435 depth camera.
+Due to hardware-limitations this implementation is designed to function with a single sensor: the [Intel RealSense D435](https://www.intelrealsense.com/depth-camera-d435/) depth camera.
 The D435 provides both depth and RGB data, which is used for SLAM, obstacle detection, and navigation.

 ### Hardware
 The car uses two servos, one for steering and another for throttle, which are managed via an Electronic Speed Controller (ESC).
-A PCA9685 PWM module is deployed to control these servos.
+An [Adafruit PCA9685](https://www.adafruit.com/product/815) PWM module is deployed to control these servos.
 The core computational tasks are handled by the NVIDIA Jetson Nano Xavier, which processes the sensor data and runs the software stack.
 The car's only sensor is the Intel RealSense D435 depth camera.<p>